 Keeping your baby safe at home

 4. Handling the Baby

-If you have pets in the house, ensure they are away from the baby as at times babies may upset the set.
+If you have pets in the house, ensure they are away from the baby, as babies may sometimes upset the set.

 5. Bathing Your Baby

 Bath times are fun for the baby as they stretch and feel relaxed.

 They play with the water and may easily drown if not held properly.